jlevy/og-equity-compensation/README.md

 ## Taxes on Equity Compensation

-It is crucial to understand the tax implications of stock options and awards.
-Equity and taxes interact in complicated ways, and the tax consequences for an employee’s restricted stock, stock options, or RSUs are dramatically different.
+Equity and taxes interact in complicated ways, and the tax consequences for an employee receiving restricted stock, stock options, or RSUs are dramatically different.
-This section will cover these messy details and help you avoid outsized taxes on your equity compensation.
+This section will cover these messy details and help you make decisions that reduce the tax burden of your equity compensation.

 ### 83(b) elections